ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-16. **True or false**: When using a single model, the risk of overfitting the data increases when the number of adjustable parameters is large compared to cardinality (i.e., size of the set) of the training corpus.
+Q. **True or false**: When using a single model, the risk of overfitting the data increases when the number of adjustable parameters is large compared to cardinality (i.e., size of the set) of the training corpus.

 <details><summary><b>Answer</b></summary>